 1 Introduction

+TDWG vocabularies are a collection of standardized terms and their definitions.
 Vocabulary standards differ from other Biodiversity Information Standards (TDWG) standards in that they are likely to change over time as they evolve to meet the changing needs of the biodiversity informatics community.
 These changes may be incremental, making it impractical to apply the full TDWG standards process [PROCESS] to every change.
 This document details the categories of changes that can be made to a TDWG vocabulary standard, the mechanisms used to achieve those changes, and the entities that are responsible for shepherding those changes through the process.

 1.1 Audience